Tiger Teams

 Monthly Meeting Schedule

-The Utility Resource Planning Tiger Team will meet on the fourth Friday of each month from 12:00 pm to 1:00 pm MT via Microsoft Teams.
+The Utility Resource Planning Tiger Team will meet on the third Thursday of each month from 11:00 am to 12:00 pm MT via Microsoft Teams.

-For more information on how to join this Tiger Team, please contact Kailey Wulfert.
+For more information on how to join this Tiger Team, please contact Kailey Fascitelli.

 Leadership